What to watch on jobs day: The giant job deficit left by the pandemic

 Another key measure to watch in the upcoming jobs report is the duration of unemployment.
 Over the last several months we’ve seen a significant uptick in long-term unemployment (which is defined as an unemployment duration of 27 weeks or more).
 The figure below illustrates the number of unemployed workers by duration of unemployment: less than five weeks, 5–14 weeks, 15–26 weeks, and 27 or more weeks.

-Workers are experiencing longer and longer periods of unemployment: Number of workers at each level of unemployment duration, by month, February 2020–January 2021
+Workers are experiencing longer and longer periods of unemployment: Number of workers at each level of unemployment duration, by month, February 2020–March 2021

 |Date||Less than 5 weeks||5–14 weeks||15–26 Weeks||27 weeks and over|